Looking after Hill Top's hay meadows

 Traditionally the rich pasture of the Lake District valleys, hay meadows provided feed for sheep and cows during the winter months as well as a haven for wildlife.
 But due to changes in farming practices, hay meadows have been lost or degraded by approximately 97% since the 1930s.

-Working with our farm tenant here at Hill Top, we manage the land in a certain way; avoiding using artificial fertilisers and cutting the grass later in the summer for hay allows the plants to flower and set seed.
+Working with our farm tenant, Gary Dixon, here at Hill Top, we manage the land in a certain way; avoiding using artificial fertilisers and cutting the grass later in the summer for hay, which allows the plants to flower and set seed.

 This is a traditional practice that goes back hundreds of years, which fosters a rich and varied habitat for hundreds of species.